Seeed-Studio/wiki-documents/docs/LoRa-E5_STM32WLE5JC_Module.md

 * **Worldwide Compatibility**: wide frequency range; EU868 / US915 / AU915 / AS923 / KR920 / IN865

-* **Great Flexibility**: For customers who want to develop software on the MCU of the module, other GPIOs of the MCU can be easily manipulated, including UART, I2C, ADC, etc. These rich GPIO interfaces are useful for users who need to expand peripherals.
+* **Great Flexibility**: For users who want to develop software on the MCU of the module, other GPIOs of the MCU can be easily manipulated, including UART, I2C, ADC, etc. These rich GPIO interfaces are useful for users who need to expand peripherals.

 * **FCC and CE Certified**